 The best way to use exit surveys is to combine them with other sources of feedback.

-Carriers that have both exit surveys and onboarding surveys with Stay Metrics can see how early feedback relates to actual turnover.
+Carriers that have both exit surveys and onboarding surveys with Stay Metrics on the Stay Ahead™ platform can see how early feedback relates to actual turnover.

 Likewise, comparing exit surveys to the Annual Driver Satisfaction Survey helps you prioritize areas to improve because you know which of them correlate to actual turnover.